Sr20dem/Services-for-validators/README.md

 # Resources for validators

-This page contains links to useful resources for the validators and noderunners, such as state-sync, snapshots, instructions, etc.
+This page contains links to useful resources for the validators and noderunners, such as <b>state-sync, snapshots, instructions</b>, etc.

 If you want to add your resource to this page, please fork this repo and create a PR with the changes.